tacman/mailtrap/sfcasts/messenger-monitor-bundle.md

 When you have a bunch of messages and schedules running in the background, it can be hard to know what's happening.
 Are my workers running?
 Is my schedule running?
-Do I have failures?
+And where is it running to?
+What about failures?
 I mean, we have logs, but... *logs*.
-I'm going to show you a cool bundle that provides a UI to get some visibility on what's going on.
+Instead, let's explore a cool bundle that givesus a UI to get some visibility on what's going on with our army of worker robots!

 At your terminal, run: